|Elliott Sound Products||Relays & How To Use Them - Part 1|

 To see come of the techniques used for MOSFET relays, see the article MOSFET Relays which describes the various techniques that can be used.
 DC MOSFET based SSRs simply use a MOSFET and an opto-coupler.
 There is generally little or no advantage to using the pre-packaged version over a discrete component equivalent, except in cases where the certification of the SSR is needed for safety critical applications.

-The general arrangement shown in the schematic of Figure 13 is common to most SCR and TRIAC based SSRs.
+The general arrangement shown in the schematic of Figure 9.1 is common to most SCR and TRIAC based SSRs.
 The optocoupler can be purchased as a discrete IC in either 'instantaneous/ random' or 'zero-crossing' versions.
 In this case, 'instantaneous' simply means that the opto-TRIAC will trigger instantly when DC is supplied to the LED, regardless of the AC voltage or polarity at that moment in time.
-The zero-crossing versions will prevent triggering unless the AC voltage is within 5 to 20V of zero.
+The zero-crossing versions will prevent triggering unless the AC voltage is within (typically) 30V from zero.
 Examples are the MOC3051 (instantaneous/ random phase) or MOC3041 (zero crossing).

-As noted above, zero-crossing trigger ICs must never be used with transformer or other inductive loads, and they are completely unsuited for use in phase controlled light dimmers.
-They should be used when switching resistive loads (including incandescent lighting).
+As noted above, zero-crossing trigger ICs or packaged SSRs must never be used with transformer or other inductive loads, and they are completely unsuited for use in phase controlled light dimmers.
+They should be used when switching resistive loads (including incandescent lighting) or capacitive loads (some electronic loads might qualify).
 They are also commonly used for switching heaters, especially when thermostatically controlled, as there is almost no electrical noise when the AC is switched as the voltage is close to zero.

 You also need to carefully read through the documentation to make sure that your supply and load can never exceed any of the limits described in the datasheets.
 A momentary over-voltage generally won't cause the contacts of a standard relay the slightest pain, and even short-term excess current is usually not a problem.
 With a solid state relay, no limiting value can be exceeded ... ever.
 You also have to ensure that the voltage and/or current don't change too fast, because SCRs and TRIACs have defined limits, known as DV/DT (critical change of voltage over time) and DI/DT (critical change of current over time).
 If either is exceeded, the device may turn on unexpectedly.
 You will also see these terms written as ΔV/Δt and ΔI/Δt.